 Introducing this website

-This website is brought to you by the Yorkshire Dales Society.
+This website is brought to you by the Friends of the Dales (formerly the Yorkshire Dales Society).
 Here you can browse through photos, memories, stories and historical information of relevance to the Yorkshire Dales area of the UK.

 The website has been developed through the Capturing the Past project, which is part of Stories in Stone, a scheme of conservation and community projects concentrated on the Ingleborough area.
 The scheme was developed by the Ingleborough Dales Landscape Partnership, led by Yorkshire Dales Millennium Trust, and supported by the Heritage Lottery Fund.